DuoDERM Signal® is a tapered-edge translucent wound dressing that signals when it is time for a dressing change.

 This wound dressing should not be used with other wound care products without first consulting a health care professional.

-During the body's normal healing process, a non-viable tissue (autolytic debridement) is removed from the wound, which could make the wound appear larger after the first few dressing changes.
+During the body's normal healing process, non-viable tissue (autolytic debridement) is removed from the wound, which could make the wound appear larger after the first few dressing changes.
 If the wound continues to get larger after the first few dressing changes, consult a health care professional.

-Should you observe irritation (reddening, inflammation), maceration (whitening of the skin), hypergranulation (excess tissue formation), or sensitivity (allergic reaction) consult a health care professional.
+Should you observe irritation (reddening, inflammation), maceration (whitening of the skin), hypergranulation (excess tissue formation) or sensitivity (allergic reaction), consult a health care professional.

-Frequent dressing changes on wounds with damaged or delicate sin surrounding the wound is not recommended.
+Frequent dressing changes on wounds with damaged or delicate sin surrounding the wound are not recommended.
 The wound should be inspected during dressing changes.
-Contact a health care professional if (1) signs of infection occur (increased pain, bleeding, wound drainage), (2) there is a change in wound color and/or odor, (3) the wound does not begin to show signs of healing and (4) any other unexpected symptoms occur.
+Contact a health care professional if (1) signs of infection occur (increased pain, bleeding, wound drainage), (2) there is a change in wound color and/or odor, (3) the wound does not begin to show signs of healing and/or (4) any other unexpected symptoms occur.